-Abstentions (shares of our common stock present at the Annual Meeting that voted "abstain") are counted for purposes of determining whether a quorum is present at the Annual Meeting and have no effect on the election of directors (Proposal 1) or the frequency of Say-on-Pay votes (Proposal 3).
-Abstentions will be counted toward the tabulation of the shares of our common stock entitled to vote at the Annual Meeting and will have the same effect as a negative vote on the ratification of the appointment of auditors (Proposal 2).
+Abstentions (shares of our common stock present at the Annual Meeting that voted "abstain") are counted for purposes of determining whether a quorum is present at the Annual Meeting and have no effect on the election of directors (Proposal 1).
+Abstentions will be counted toward the tabulation of the shares of our common stock entitled to vote at the Annual Meeting and will have the same effect as a negative vote on the ratification of the appointment of auditors (Proposal 2) and the advisory vote on 2021 executive compensation (Proposal 3).

 Broker non-votes occur when shares of our common stock held by a broker, bank or other nominee for a beneficial owner are not voted either because (i) the broker, bank or other nominee did not receive voting instructions from the beneficial owner or (ii) the broker, bank or other nominee lacked discretionary authority to vote such shares.
 Broker non-votes are counted for purposes of determining whether a quorum is present and have no effect on the matters voted upon.
-Note that if you are a beneficial holder and do not provide specific voting instructions to your broker, bank or other nominee, the broker, bank or other nominee that holds your shares of our common stock will not be authorized to vote on the election of directors (Proposal 1) or on the frequency of Say-on-Pay votes (Proposal 3).
-Ratification of the appointment of auditors (Proposal 2) is considered to be a routine matter and, accordingly, if you do not instruct your broker, bank or other nominee will be permitted to exercise its discretionary authority to vote on the ratification of the appointment of auditors.
-Accordingly, we encourage you to provide voting instructions to your broker, bank or other nominee software you plan to attend the Annual Meeting.
+Note that if you are a beneficial holder and do not provide specific voting instructions to your broker, bank or other nominee, the broker, bank or other nominee that holds your shares of our common stock will not be authorized to vote on the election of directors (Proposal 1) or on the advisory vote on 2021 executive compensation (Proposal 3).
+Ratification of the appointment of auditors (Proposal 2) is considered to be a routine matter and, accordingly, if you do not instruct your broker, bank or other nominee on how to vote the shares of our common stock in your account for Proposal 2, such broker, bank or other nominee will be permitted to exercise its discretionary authority to vote on the ratification of the appointment of auditors.
+Accordingly, we encourage you to provide voting instructions to your broker, bank or other nominee, regardless of whether you plan to attend the Annual Meeting.

-What if I return a proxy card but do not make specific choices?
+What if I return a proxy card, but do not make specific choices?